nathaliafmoreira/Module-24---Capstone-Project---Final/README.md

 | RMSE              | 12380.87     | 7229.78      | 3383.60      | 2631.31      | 1989.30       |
 | MAPE              | 9.08%        | 5.65%        | 1.09 %       | 1.94%        | 1.34%         |

+For all metrics, the smaller the value, the better the model.
+All models had a MAPE below 10%, so they are considered models with good performance, but it is always necessary to pay attention to the use of the model, because some situations require greater precision.

+Evaluating the metrics for the 5 models, we found that the models that presented the best performance were models 03 and 05.
+However, model 03 presented the highest RMSE, which indicates that it has more errors of greater magnitude (outliers).
+Thus, considering the three metrics, the model that performed best was model 05, which is the model to which the variables of GDP, Interest Rate and Foreign Investment were added to the time series.
+Model 05, in a macro way, is based on the last 10 days to project the next day.

 #### 7. Recommendations